 At last week’s meeting, the ZBA members again expressed their concerns.

 Barbara Marty said that she was hesitant to approve the variance because the application referred to the project as a “tiny home” park.
 “It’s as if we’re sanctioning this wording,” she said, adding that ruling on regulations about tiny houses was not the ZBA’s jurisdiction.
 “California has a five-page definition of what a tiny house is,” she said.
 “At some point, the state of New Hampshire will have to define what a tiny house is.”

 “We’re in uncharted territory here, we all know that,” agreed Howard Kirchner, the ZBA’s vice-chairman.

 The final vote focused on how close the small residences would be in a cluster zone plan.
 Marty said that some manufactured home residents enjoy the extra distance they’d have under current regulations.

 But Kirchner, the only board member to vote in favor of the variance, said the issue was not significant enough to refuse the altered zoning request.

 “Nobody is putting a gun to their heads, saying you have to live here,” he said, referring to prospective tenants.

 After the meeting, Mendola said the board erred by making a value judgment based on their own ideas, rather than the project’s target market.
 Millennials, who favor tiny house, like their low cost, environmentally-friendly design and mobility – and typically seek a sense of community as part of their lifestyle, he added.

 But the realtor is still hopeful about building the state’s first tiny house development.
 “We’re going to get it done,” he concluded.

-This story first appeared in the InterTown Record weekly newspaper published in Sutton, New Hampshire on Tuesday, March 20, 2018.
+This story first appeared in the InterTown Record weekly newspaper, published in Sutton, New Hampshire, on Tuesday, June 5, 2018.